Gujarat Sultanate: Administration

-The Áhmedábád kings divided the portion of their territory which was under their direct authority into districts or sarkárs.
+The Ahmedabad kings divided the portion of their territory which was under their direct authority into districts or sarkars.
 These districts were administered in one of two ways.
 They were either assigned to nobles in support of a contingent of troops, or they were set apart as crown domains and managed by paid officers.
 The officers placed in charge of districts set apart as crown domains were called muktiă.
 Their chief duties were to preserve the peace and to collect the revenue.
-For the maintenance of order, a body of soldiers from the army headquarters at Áhmedábád was detached for service in each of these divisions, and placed under the command of the district governor.
+For the maintenance of order, a body of soldiers from the army headquarters at Ahmedabad was detached for service in each of these divisions, and placed under the command of the district governor.
 At the same time, in addition to the presence of this detachment of regular troops, every district contained certain fortified outposts called thánás, varying in number according to the character of the country and the temper of the people.
-These posts were in charge of officers called thánadárs subordinate to the district governor.
+These posts were in charge of officers called thánadárs, subordinate to the district governor.
 They were garrisoned by bodies of local soldiery, for whose maintenance, in addition to money payments, a small assignment of land was set apart in the neighbourhood of the post.
-On the arrival of the tribute-collecting army the governors of the districts through which it passed were expected to join the main body with their local contingents.
+On the arrival of the tribute-collecting army, the governors of the districts through which it passed were expected to join the main body with their local contingents.
 At other times the district governors had little control over the feudatory chiefs in the neighbourhood of their charge.
-The Gujarat Sultanate had comprised twenty-five sarkars (administrative units).
+The Gujarat Sultanate had comprised twenty-five sarkars (Jodhpur, Jalor, Nagor, Sirohi, Dungarpur, Banswada, Patan, Ahmadabad, Baroda, Broach, Surat, Godhra, Champanir, Sunt, Nadaut, Sorath, Navanagar, Kutch, Nandurbar, Mulher, Ramnagar, Daman, Bassein, Mumbai and Danda Rajapuri).